Description

 This class is part of the MyFunScience live online homeschool classes, which provide structured instruction for middle school and high school students.
 Families can also browse all of our math courses to see the full high school math sequence.

-This live online high school calculus class introduces students to the mathematics of change through limits, derivatives, and integrals.
+This live online high school Calculus class introduces students to the mathematics of change through limits, derivatives, and integrals.
+Designed for homeschool and high school students, this course builds a strong foundation for advanced math and STEM pathways.

-Students typically complete courses such as Algebra 2, Geometry, and Precalculus before enrolling in calculus.
+Students typically complete Algebra 2, Geometry, and Precalculus before enrolling, ensuring they are well-prepared for this advanced course.

 Course Overview